 Joel Engardio on San Francisco Issues

-Joel is vice president of [Stop Crime SF], a group of San Franciscans working together to reduce and prevent crime in our neighborhoods while holding public officials and the criminal justice system accountable.
-San Franciscans don’t feel safe in their neighborhoods.
-Property crime is high, including tens of thousands of reported car break-ins evert year.
-Meanwhile, too many criminals are not prosecuted relative to other parts of the Bay Area.
-We must ensure our police department has the resources it needs to keep pace with our growing city.
-All branches of law enforcement must work together so that more people who commit crimes are brought to justice.
+Joel is vice president of [Stop Crime SF] and the Court Watch program, a group of more than 700 San Franciscans working together to reduce and prevent crime in our neighborhoods while holding public officials and the criminal justice system accountable.
+San Francisco has the highest rate of property crime in the nation, according to the FBI.
+Yet too many repeat offenders are not prosecuted relative to other parts of the Bay Area.
+We must ensure our police department has the resources it needs to keep pace with our growing city, while understanding the larger issues of economic displacement and inequity that contribute to crime rates.
+We must support efforts to create jobs and opportunities that will make crime a less appealing option.
+We must support better mental health and homeless services.
+We must be compassionate in our approach while working to keep the most dangerous and repeat offenders off our streets.

-At more than $11 billion, San Francisco’s budget is out of control.
-It has doubled since 2004 — and nothing is twice as good.
+At $12 billion, San Francisco’s budget is out of control.
+It has doubled the past decade — and nothing is twice as good.
 Philadelphia has similar city and county responsibilities as San Francisco.
 Yet Philadelphia serves two times the population on a lower budget.
-San Francisco has 30,000 city employees, one for every 28 residents.
+San Francisco has more than 30,000 city employees, one for every 28 residents.
 Our unfunded liability to provide healthcare for all those employees is in the billions of dollars.
 City Hall needs to spend less and save more for down times.
 We must investigate how our money is being spent, measure programs for results and only pay for what works.
 Your home is not City Hall’s ATM.

 [Click to read Joel's essays on fiscal responsibility]